appcanary/puppet/README.md

 ###Setup Requirements

-The appCanary agent package is hosted on packagecloud.io, so be sure to grab computology/packagecloud from the Forge.
+The Appcanary agent package is hosted on packagecloud.io, so be sure to grab computology/packagecloud from the Forge.
 You can just add the following to your Puppetfile:

 `mod 'computology/packagecloud'`

-###Beginning with appCanary
+###Beginning with Appcanary

 You'll need your API key from https://appcanary.com/settings.
 With that in hand this will get you started: